Skip to main content

 Living with Post-COVID Symptoms

-Are you a BC resident struggling with post-COVID symptoms and looking for help?
+Are you a B.C. resident struggling with post-COVID symptoms and looking for help?

 The Post-COVID-19 Interdisciplinary Clinical Care Network offers research, education and care, to support you in your recovery.